Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 }
 ```

 The `generation` field is bumped whenever the density map or terrain under this tile is edited.
-Residency is keyed on `(tile_coord, generation)`, so a bump invalidates the cached blades without needing an explicit flush, and it feeds `blade_seed` so the re-placed blades are a *different* deterministic set rather than the same one.
+Residency is keyed on `(tile_coord, generation)`.
+A bump invalidates the cached blades without an explicit flush.
+It feeds `blade_seed` so the re-placed blades are a *different* deterministic set.

 ### 4.4 GpuFoliageType — 96 bytes (the plan said 64)

-This is the one that embarrassed us in code review.
-The plan's §4.3 heads this struct "64 bytes", but its own field list sums to 84.
-The header was simply wrong, and the fields are what matter.
-Rounding up to 96 leaves 12 bytes of tail padding, which is deliberate and meant to be spent.
+This one embarrassed us in code review.
+The plan's §4.3 heads this struct "64 bytes".
+Its own field list sums to 84.
+The header was wrong.
+The fields are what matter.
+Rounding up to 96 leaves 12 bytes of tail padding.
+This is deliberate and meant to be spent.

 ```rust
 /// Foliage type descriptor shared by placement and rasterisation.
 Exactly 96 bytes.